selimssevgi/learning/haskell/language/function.md

 # Functions in Haskell

+- All Haskell functions are pure.
+  - Cannot modify state.
+  - Cannot depend on state.
+  - Given the same arguments, always returns the same output.

 - Function names cannot begin with uppercase letters.

 - Functions in Haskell dont have to be in any particular order.